-Teaching English to Speakers of Other Languages (TESOL) Preparation Program
+Teaching English to Speakers of Other Languages (TESOL) Teacher Education Program

 The TESOL Teacher Education Program prepares undergraduates for initial certification as Pre-K-12 teachers of English to Speakers of Other Languages.
-Students wishing to apply to the program should plan to major in Linguistics and should consult with the program director as early as possible in their academic careers to insure completion of program requirements in a timely manner.
+Students wishing to apply to the program must major in Linguistics and have a minimum GPA of 2.75 overall and 3.0 in the major.
+Prospective applicants must consult with the Undergraduate Director in Linguistics and the Director of the TESOL Program as early as possible in their academic careers to ensure completion of the program requirements in a timely manner.
+The PEP Undergraduate Application form must be submitted to the Director of the TESOL Education Program by April 15 for Fall admission and by November 15 for Spring admission.
+Students must maintain a 2.75 overall GPA and a 3.0 GPA in the major in order to remain in the program.

-- A. Completion of all requirements for the major in Linguistics. - B. A 3.00 g.p.a. in the major and a 2.75 g.p.a. overall. - C. Two years of college-level study of a language or languages other than English.
+- A. Completion of all requirements for the major in Linguistics. - B. A 3.00 g.p.a. in the major and a 2.75 g.p.a. overall.

+C. Two years of college-level study of a language or languages other than English.
 (Completion of Skill 3 Basic Foreign Language Competence satisfies the first year of this requirement.)
-These may be in one, two, or three languages. - D. Linguistics and foundations courses: - LIN 101 Human Language - LIN 201 Phonetics - LIN 211 Syntax - LIN 301 Phonology - LIN 307 Introduction to Sociolinguistics - LIN 431 Structure of an Uncommonly Taught Language - Plus two additional 3 credit upper division linguistics courses - E. Professional educational requirements: - 1.
-SSE 327 Human Growth and Development in the Educational Context - 2.
-SSE 350 Foundations of Education - 3.
-LIN 344 Language Acquisition and Literacy Development - 4.
-LIN 375 TESOL Pedagogy: Theory and Practice - 5.
-LIN 378 Content-based Language and Literacy Development - 6.
-LIN 449 Field Experience I (1 credit co-requisite of LIN 375) - 7.
-LIN 450 Field Experience II (1 credit co-requisite of LIN 378) - 8.
-LIN 451 Supervised Student Teaching in TESOL (grades P-6) 9.
-LIN 452 Supervised Student Teaching in TESOL (grades 7-12) - 10.
+These may be in one, two, or three languages.

+- D. Linguistics and foundations courses: - LIN 101 Human Language - LIN 201 Phonetics - LIN 211 Syntax - LIN 301 Phonology - LIN 307 Introduction to Sociolinguistics - LIN 431 Structure of an Uncommonly Taught Language - Plus one additional 3 credit upper division linguistics course - E. Professional educational requirements: - 1.
+PSY 327 Introduction to Human Development - 2.
+CEF 347 Introduction to Special Education - 3.
+SSE 350 Foundations of Education - 4.
+LIN 344 Language Acquisition and Literacy Development - 5.
+LIN 375 TESOL Pedagogy: Theory and Practice - 6.
+LIN 378 Content-based Language and Literacy Development - 7.
+LIN 449 Field Experience I (1 credit co-requisite of LIN 375) - 8.
+LIN 450 Field Experience II (1 credit co-requisite of LIN 378) - 9.
+LIN 451 Supervised Student Teaching in TESOL (grades P-6) - 10.
+LIN 452 Supervised Student Teaching in TESOL (grades 7-12) - 11.
 LIN 454 Managing Instruction, Assessment and Resources

-Five-Year Combined B.A./M.A.
+Five-Year Accelerated B.A./M.A.
 Program with Teacher Certification in Teaching English to Speakers of Other Languages (TESOL)

-In addition to the regular B.A. program in Linguistics with teacher certification and the regular M.A. in TESOL, the Linguistics department offers a five-year combined B.A./M.A. degree program.
+In addition to the regular B.A. program in Linguistics with teacher certification and the regular M.A. in TESOL, the Linguistics department offers a five-year accelerated B.A./M.A. degree program.
 Upon completion of the five-year program, graduates will hold a Bachelor's degree in Linguistics, New York State teaching certification in TESOL, and a Master's degree in TESOL.
 The combined program will allow students the opportunity to complete these requirements one semester sooner than students who complete the programs sequentially.
-The combined program is restricted to students with an outstanding undergraduate record who are expected to excel in the graduate program.
+The accelerated program is restricted to students with an outstanding undergraduate record who are expected to excel in the graduate program.

-During the first four semesters as an undergraduate, students in the combined program will pursue a normal course of study for the B.A. in Linguistics with New York State certification in TESOL.
-Students must apply to the five-year combined program in the second semester of the sophomore year.
+During the first four semesters as an undergraduate, students in the accelerated program will pursue a normal course of study for the B.A. in Linguistics with New York State certification in TESOL.
+Students must apply to the five-year accelerated program in the second semester of the sophomore year.
 During the third year of study students will take two pedagogy courses and the field components associated with them at the graduate level, and will student-teach in the second semester of the fourth year.
 They will then enter the graduate program prepared to complete the M.A. degree in one year of full-time study.